MicrosoftDocs/azure-devops-docs/docs/build-release/actions/integrate-jenkins-vsts-cicd.md

 1. In the **Source Code Management** tab, select **Git** and enter the **clone url** you saved earlier for the VSTS **Repository URL** and the branch containing your app code.
 If you are using Team Foundation Server, you can choose the option for **Team Foundation Version Control (TFVC)**.
     ![Add a repo to your build](_img/integrate-jenkins-vsts-cicd/jenkins-git.png)

-1. Select the **Credentials** dropdown and choose the credential you created earlier.
+1. Select the **Credentials** drop down and choose the credential you created earlier.
 You should successfully authenticate to your VSTS repository and not receive errors before continuing.
 If you see errors, you likely have an issue with your credentials and VSTS **PAT**.

-1. Select the **Build Triggers** tab, then **tick** the checkboxes for **Build when a change is pushed to TFS/Team Services** and **Build when a change is pushed to a TFS pull request**.
+1. Select the **Build Triggers** tab, then **tick** the check boxes for **Build when a change is pushed to TFS/Team Services** and **Build when a change is pushed to a TFS pull request**.
 These two options rely on **VSTS Service Hooks** which you create in the next section.

 1. Select the **Build** tab, **Add build step**, and then choose **Invoke top-level Maven targets**.